YSEtheCODER/RSPgame/README.md

 Hi.
-My name is yigitsettar and I made classical game called rock scissors paper.
+My name is yigitsettar and I made classical game called rock scissors paper.There is a little differance.Computer play this game based on your moves and tries to win the game.
 Just copy and paste the code and run it.
 Have fun